WebGents/open_street_map/README.md

-    extratags - Include additional information in the result if available, one of the [0|1] namedetails - Include a list of alternative names in the results, one of the [0|1] accept_language - Preferred language order for showing search results, default - en
+    extratags - Include additional information in the result if available, one of the [0|1] namedetails - Include a list of alternative names in the results, one of the [0|1] accept_language - Preferred language order for showing search results, default - en email - If you are making large numbers of request please include a valid email address

 #### Responces